thomsonbc/sshinyauthr/README.md

 -   `info`
 -   `manager`

 The initial values of these variables are `FALSE`, `NULL`, and `FALSE` respectively.
-However, given a data frame or tibble containing user names, passwords and other user data (optional), the login module will assign a `user_auth` value of `TRUE` if the user supplies a matching user name and password.
-The value of `info` then becomes the row of data associated with that user which can be used in the main app to control content based on user permission variables etc.
+The login module will assign a `user_auth` value of `TRUE` if the user supplies a user name and password that can be used to establish an SSH connection to a specified host.
+The value of `info` becomes a row of data associated with that user.
+Once `user_auth` is `TRUE` a check will be performed to see if the user name is present within a vector of users that have manager permissions.
+If so, then the login module will assign `manager` a value of `TRUE`.

 The logout button will only show when `user_auth` is `TRUE`.
-Clicking the button will reset `user_auth` back to `FALSE` which will hide the button and show the login panel again.
+Clicking the button will reset `user_auth` and `manager` back to `FALSE` which will hide the button and show the login panel again.

 You can set the code in your server functions to only run after a successful login through use of the `req()` function inside all reactives, renders and observers.
 In the example above, using `req(credentials()$user_auth)` inside the `renderTable` function ensures the table showing the returned user information is only rendered when `user_auth` is `TRUE`.
+Likewise, using `req(credentials()$manager)` inside the renderTable function ensures that a logged in user must also have manager privileges for the table to be rendered.
+In this case, it is only necessary to use `req(credentials()$manager)` to achieve this functionality as a successful login must have occurred before this value can be assigned.

 A note on the `manager` element - This is a boolean value used to determine whether a user should have 'manager' privileges or not.
 To give users these privileges it is necessary to first specify them in an environment variable.
 By default the `sshLoginServer` function looks for a comma-separated list of users specified under the `MANAGER` environment variable.
 It is useful to specify an environment file (`.env`) in the app directory and load it with the `dotenv` [package](https://github.com/motdotla/dotenv):